-- An overview of all memos in the entire project can be displayed by going to Memos > Overview of Memos
+- An overview of all memos in the entire project can be displayed via Memos > Overview of Memos

-- The "Document System" allows you to compile all the memos in a document, in a document group or document set.
-To do this, select the entry Overview Memos in a context menu accessed by right-clicking the document, group or set.
+- In the “Document System”, you can compile all the memos in a document, in a document group or document set.
+To do this, select the option Memos in a context menu accessed by right-clicking the document, group or set.

-No matter from where you access the "Overview Memos", a tabular list of the corresponding memos appears.
-Each memo represents one line in this table.
-A click on a line shows the memo in the upper window of the overview.
+No matter from where you access the “Overview of Memos”, a tabular list of the corresponding memos appears.
+Each memo represents one row in this table.
+A click on a row displays the memo in the upper window of the overview.

 The columns in the table contain all important information about the memo, including:

-- The name of the document and document group in which the memo is found (or the name of the code in the case of a code memo).
+- The name of the document and document group in which the memo is found (or the name of the code for code memos).

 - For memos attached to document segments, the paragraph number of that segment is listed.